SpencerCooley07/Coptify/README.md

 ## Note
 Coptify is a school project intended to improve skills in website architecture design, UI, and Python HTTP server implementation.
+The songs for the Liturgies of St. Basil, St. Gregory, and St. Cyril that are uploaded to GitHub are from Tasbeha.org